Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks: Approach

 \section{Approach}

-To solve the Peg-in-Hole (PiH) assembly task with unknown hole position, we utilize the context-based meta RL algorithm PEARL~\cite{pearl}, which is well-suited for this problem as it enables efficient task inference by leveraging context data collected during interactions.
-In our case, the agent has to infer the actual hole position from the context data and adjusts its policy accordingly.
+To solve the Peg-in-Hole assembly task with unknown hole position, we utilize the context-based meta RL algorithm PEARL (Probabilistic Embeddings for Actor-critic RL)~\cite{pearl}, which is well-suited for this problem as it enables efficient task inference by leveraging context data collected during interactions.
+In our case, the agent has to infer the actual hole position from the context data and adjust its policy accordingly.
 In this section, we first provide an overview of the PEARL algorithm and then introduce our proposed modifications to improve training and adaption efficiency, real-world applicability, and generalization to OOD tasks.